 Thermal monitoring

-To aid the engineer, we will provide simple thermal monitoring devices that either send temperature and relative humidity readings to the internet every 5 minutes or let you pick up the readings using a smartphone and email them to us.
+To help you understand the heating in your building, we will provide simple thermal monitoring devices that either send temperature and relative humidity readings to the internet every 5 minutes or let you pick up the readings using a smartphone and email them to us.
 It just depends on whether you have wifi available in your spaces.
 You’ll be able to use the data to look for some common inefficiencies that might be easy to correct cheaply, as well as to pass to heating professionals.

 Resulting in a profile and a plan